-The visitor is directed to interview the proposed protected person, the proposed guardian, family members and, if applicable, the caretaker, physician, psychiatrist or any other person who might have a bearing on the proceeding.
+Toward this end, the court will direct the visitor to interview the proposed protected person, the proposed guardian, family members and, if applicable, the caretaker, physician, psychiatrist or any other person who might have a bearing on the proceeding.

 The visitor must submit a written report to the court.
 The visitor may be asked to testify if there is a hearing.